Meggin/inclusive-web-project/journal/first-10-days.md

 # Inclusive Web Project Journal - First 10 Days

+Just as a quick FYI-- my plan is to organize journal by 10-day periods, followed by a focused analysis of what I've learned (and pushing forward on action items).
+Then I'll start the next 10 days.
+Hopefully this is as good as any way to start this process.

 ## Day 1 - Wednesday, May 9, 2018

 Today is the first day of my 100-day challenge to think about how to build a more inclusive web.
 At the moment, I'm sitting on a shuttle bus heading down to Mountain View for the second day of Google IO 2018.